by PaladinLgt, Starsky Hutch 76, and Doc Quantum

 “I am sorry, but unless you have a reservation, I will have to ask you to wait at the desk for a table to become available,” the young lady said insincerely.

 Lee turned his flashing green eyes on the officious woman before speaking in a commanding tone, “I am here to meet with Maxwell Lord.
-Why do not you make yourself useful and take me to his table?
+Why do you not make yourself useful and take me to his table?
 Also, if you continue to speak in that tone of voice to me, young lady, I will arrange to have you fired.”

 The young lady replied, looking delighted to be able to deliver this news, “I am sorry, sir, but our restaurant is privately owned, so you cannot fire me.”